pnpm/pnpm.io/docs/installation.md

 curl -fsSL "https://github.com/pnpm/pnpm/releases/latest/download/pnpm-linuxstatic-x64" -o /bin/pnpm; chmod +x /bin/pnpm;
 ```

+### Prerequisites

+If you don't use the standalone script to install pnpm, then you need to have Node.js (at least v14) to be installed on your system.

 ### Installing a specific version

 Prior to running the install script, you may optionally set an env variable `PNPM_VERSION` to install a specific version of pnpm: